-Topic Scientific Basis of Engineering: Basic Mechanics, including work-based training [15 credits] GSP reference Learning objective The overall aim of the academic element of this module is to enable the student to gain a working knowledge essential engineering mechanics as applied to the field of Clinical Engineering.
-The overall aim of the work-based placements within Year 1 is to provide the student with a broad appreciation the range of work undertaken within healthcare science.
-Students will begin the process of the development skills and attitudes relevant to the HCSP, building on learning in the academic environment, including practice sessions, clinical skills sessions, reflection on development, etc. Additionally, it should help students learn in context of practice and real-life experience and have a motivational element as they work towards a career in NHS.
-This module will provide a foundation from which the student will build their knowledge, skills, experience and attitudes throughout the three-year programme of study and transfer these skills to employment in healthcare science.
-It is expected that this period of initial work-based training will provide the opportunity to begin to intended many of the professional practice learning outcomes and enable the student to practise safely in workplace.
-Knowledge Explain the fundamental principles of applied mechanics and solve basic mechanical problems using the application of force.
-Explain how a range of simple machines use a single applied force to do work against a single load force.
-Describe Simple Harmonic Motion in terms of the action of forces.
-Know how to select the appropriate tools to perform basic mechanical tasks.
-Explain safe working practice applied to basic mechanical processes.
+Торіс Scientific Basis of Engineering: Basic Mechanics, including work-based training [15 credits] GSP reference Learning objective The overall aim of the academic element of this module is to enable the student to gain a working knowle essential engineering mechanics as applied to the field of Clinical Engineering.
+The overall aim of the work-based placements within Year 1 is to provide the student with a broad apprect the range of work undertaken within healthcare science.
+Students will begin the process of the developm skills and attitudes relevant to the HCSP, building on learning in the academic environment, including pra- sessions, clinical skills sessions, reflection on development, etc. Additionally, it should help students lear context of practice and real-life experience and have a motivational element as they work towards a care NHS. nent of the actical m in the This module will provide a foundation from which the student will build their knowledge, skills, experience attitudes throughout the three-year programme of study and transfer these skills to employment in health science.
+It is expected that this period of initial work-based training will provide the opportunity to begin to and embed many of the professional practice learning outcomes and enable the student to practise safel workplace. ncare o integrate Knowledge By the end of this module the student will be able to: 1.
+Explain the fundamental principles of applied mechanics and solve basic mechanical problems using the application of force.
+2. Explain how a range of simple machines use a single applied force to do work against a single load force.
+3. Describe Simple Harmonic Motion in terms of the action of forces.
+4. Know how to select the appropriate tools to perform basic mechanical tasks.
+5. Explain safe working practice applied to basic mechanical processes.
 1.1.4 1.1.5 1.1.6 2.2.4 2.3.1 2.2.7 Technical and clinical skills Work-based learning to be achieved across the modules Scientific Basis of Engineering Electronics [CE(ii)] and Mechanics [CE(iii)].
 Further details can be found in the work-based syllabus.